hnw/php-timecop/README.md

 ## SYSTEM REQUIREMENTS

+- OS: Linux, FreeBSD, MacOSX
-- PHP 5.2.x, 5.3.x, 5.4.x
+- PHP: 5.2.x, 5.3.x, 5.4.x
   - Tested only on 5.2.17, 5.3.16, and 5.4.6
-- Apache SAPI, CLI SAPI
+- SAPI: Apache, CLI
-  - Other SAPIs are not tested.
+  - Other SAPIs are not tested, but there is no SAPI-dependent code.
 - non-ZTS(recommended), ZTS

 ## FEATURES